h15200/notes/cs-terms.md

 - a web server is a specific type of servers that communicate data via RPCs
 - a Windows background server is a service that runs in the same machine

-### Web Server vs Web API
+### Web Server vs Application Server (Platform Server) vs Web API

-- Web API is the broader term, since the implementation doesn't matter. it just refers to any exchange of data over the wire
-- Web Server usually implies a SOAP protocol to transfer data
+- Web Server usually implies a SOAP/http protocol to transfer static data back to a client, while an application server is usually responsible for business logic.
+Application servers usually use other RPC calls like gRPC

+- The web server usually serves as a reverse proxy that is in between the client and the rest of the business logic (application server, dbs)

 - Web servers usually encode using XML instead of JSON

+- Web API just refers to any exchange of data over the wire.
+A web server or an application may or may not expose an API.

+- when making a distinction between web server and platform server, the web server is the one closest to the client while the platform server is the one closer to dbs

 ## Runtime